Thirty-five years ago, an Exorcist was sent to Stage 8 on the Manka Bros. Studios lot.

 But when the all cats, rats and Randy Wilcox were discovered dead one morning, we knew something was afoot.

 I had always heard rumors that the land where the Manka Bros.
-Studios currently resides was once used for a few Keystone Kops productions directed by Mack Sennett and that there was, in fact, an unsolved massacre of several Kops during a particularly grueling movie shoot.
+Studios currently resides was once used for a few Keystone Cops productions directed by Mack Sennett and that there was, in fact, an unsolved massacre of several Cops during a particularly grueling movie shoot.

-Supposedly – and this has never been mentioned in public before – the murdered Kops were buried under the area now known as Manka Bros.
+Supposedly – and this has never been mentioned in public before – the murdered Cops were buried under the area now known as Manka Bros.
 Stage 8.

 What all that means is that we didn’t know what the fuck was going on at Manka Bros.
 Stage 8.